heshamelmasry77/TicTacToe-reactJS/README.md

 ### Try Deployed version here: https://tictacteo-hesh.herokuapp.com/

-It is a simple MERN app for a tic-tac-toe game! the project has the back-end and the front-end in the same folder.
+It is a simple MERN app for a tic-tac-toe game!

+The project has the back-end and the front-end in the same folder.

 the front-end folder where react lives (react-UI) the back-end folder where I create the server (the main folder)